nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Deletes the previously user-defined shortcuts.

 Format: `delsc sc/SHORTCUT...​`
+* `SHORTCUT` should match a previously user-defined shortcut.

 Examples:
 * `delsc sc/del sc/abc` will remove the previous mappings of `del` and `abc`.